The Western Gate

 Lest it be known, and inscribed with solemn intent, that the Book must not be wrought by another’s labour, nor conceived in idle imitation.

-As we travel the winding stream, and crooked path and unmarked roads we do not Emulate, we synchronise, we do not live in speculative Masonry, but operative craft.
+As we travel the winding stream, and crooked path and unmarked roads we do not (only) Emulate, we synchronise, we do not live in speculative Masonry, but Operative craft.

 The Crafty then —be scribe, seeker, or bearer of hidden will—shall fashion it by ones own hand entirely, from first cut to final fullstop.